Gaurvi-1989/mental-wellness-tech-capstone/README.md

+# CAPSTONE PROJECT: OPEN LEARN

-# 📊 Mental Wellness in Tech: Capstone Project
+# 📊 Mental Wellness in Tech:

+🧾 Student Information
+Name: Gaurvi Maheshwari
+Roll No.: 24109033
 This repository contains analysis and interactive tools designed to understand and address mental health in the tech workforce, using advanced machine learning and data science.

 ## 🚀 Project Overview